Domestic Violence Perpetrator / Aggressor Information and Services

 Cost: Accepts insurance; pre-payment rates are listed on their website.

 Additional Information: Coastal Treatment operates a program, Resolve, specifically designed to help clients who struggle with control and anger in their relationships.
 Resolve is a Washington State Certified Program that meets and exceeds the minimum requirements for designation as a Washington State Certified Domestic Violence Perpetrator Treatment Program.
 For those seeking help under a court order, the program duration requires a minimum participation and compliance of one year.
 All participants are required to complete an intake assessment prior to acceptance into the Resolve Domestic Violence Prevention Program.
+Resolve offers support and resources to the participant’s partner, former partner, and family members.
+Resolve also offers civil domestic violence evaluations.
 You will need to bring copies of court orders.
 If you have been assigned a probation or parole officer, you will need to bring that name and contact information.

 Phone: (206) 363-9601

 Additional Information: Northwest Family Life conducts a State-Certified Batterers’ Treatment Program for perpetrators of domestic violence.
-This Intervention program meets the WAC 388-60 for Batterers’ Treatment and provides an opportunity for individuals to understand the effects of abuse, take responsibility for behavior, remain accountable, change attitudes of power and control in relationships, learn anger management skills, and heal from anger and abuse.
+This Intervention program meets the WAC 388-60 for Batterers’ Treatment and provides an opportunity for individuals to understand the effects of abuse, take responsibility for behavior, remain accountable, change attitudes of power and control in relationships, learn anger management skills, and heal from their personal cycles of violence.
 You will need to bring copies of court orders.
 If you have been assigned a probation or parole officer, you will need to bring their names and contact information.

 If you are in crisis, please call on of the following services for help: